Formerly Known as the Justice League: Formerly Known as the Justice League

 Most of the Super Buddies recruited by Maxwell Lord and his robot sidekick L-Ron are former members of Justice League International when Giffen, DeMatteis, and Maguire worked on the series: Blue Beetle, Booster Gold, Fire, Ralph Dibny (Elongated Man) and his wife Sue, and Captain Atom.
 A seventh former member, Captain Marvel, is recruited by L-Ron, but he turns down the offer.
 His sister, Mary Marvel, joined in his place.

 The Super Buddies do not and cannot get along: former friends Blue Beetle and Booster Gold constantly argue and attempt to prove to one another that they have matured.
 No one takes Booster or Ralph Dibny seriously, though not without good reason.
 Fire runs a website, "blazingfire.com", where she makes sensual pictures of herself available for download, and cannot get along with the polite and innocent Mary Marvel, whom Fire dubs "Mary Poppins".
 In addition, Fire convinces Sue that Ralph rates as "a four" (out of ten), giving Ralph an inferiority complex as a result.
 Captain Atom has no idea why he even joined the team, and is constantly tense and frustrated around the others.
 To top it all off, Lord plans to fully exploit his employees' images; he sets their headquarters up in a Queens, New York strip mall storefront, making the team available for contact through a 1-800 number and producing a Super Friends-esque television commercial for the Super Buddies.

 This new team successfully defeats the E-Street Bloodsuckers, a gang of Harvard drop-out super-powered hoodlums, thanks to a well-timed slap from Mary.
 During their first team meeting, the Super Buddies are kidnapped by Roulette, who brainwashes them into serving as gladiators in her intergalactic metahuman arena.
 Mary Marvel and Captain Atom are pitted against each other, and the mind-controlled Mary nearly beats Atom and Fire to death before she overcomes her programming and the team is released from captivity.

 While Beetle and Booster rush a seriously injured Captain Atom to a hospital, the others find that Manga Khan, L-Ron's former master, has come to Earth to reclaim him.
-Khan offers to trade G'nort, another former JLI member, for possession of L-Ron, but when this offer is refused, and Booster accidentally knocks over several rows of Khan's sentries, Khan declares war on Earth.
+Khan offers to trade G'nort, another former JLI member, for possession of L-Ron.
+When this offer is refused, and Booster accidentally knocks over many of Khan's sentries, Khan declares war on Earth.
 Only by the intervention of the real Justice League (who have been spying on the Super Buddies in anticipation of such a faux pas) is an intergalactic crisis avoided.

 Formerly Known as the Justice League proved a popular miniseries, and won the 2004 Eisner Award for Best Comedy Series.